What is perimenopause?

 As women near the age of menopause, they may find themselves suffering from menopause symptoms.
 Menopause is defined as the lack of menstrual cycles and egg maturation, so the “change of life” as it is commonly called, is actually perimenopause.
-Perimenopause can begin in the late 40s and last until the late 50s or early 60s, in rare cases.
+Perimenopause can begin in the late 40s and last until the late 50s or even early 60s, in rare cases.

 The common symptoms of menopause are synonymous with perimenopause.
 Symptoms can last for decades with the earliest symptom being a change in menstrual cycle.
 Many women note lighter, less frequent periods as they enter their 40s.
 This is often a sign of menopause that goes unnoticed.